dcluna/dcluna.github.io/_posts/2015-08-10-working-trees-empty-before-git-push.md

 and everything seems fine and dandy...until Jenkins warns that you broke the build because some changes you made were in a different repository that you forgot to update.

 I've been through that too, but fortunately with Gradle you have an easy way to avoid this.
-Put this in your Gradle [init script](https://docs.gradle.org/current/userguide/init_scripts.html):
+Put this in your Gradle [init script](https://docs.gradle.org/current/userguide/init_scripts.html) (for unix-y systems, it's ~/.gradle/init.gradle):

 ```groovy
 allprojects {